2023 Solar Incentives Guide for Delran, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

 - Tax Exemptions: Tax exemptions may come in one of two forms.
 The first is sales tax exemption, applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to exclude the value added by your solar system when calculating property tax for your house.
+The second is property tax exemption, which allows you to exclude the added value of your solar system when calculating property tax for your house.

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
-With the new provisions, solar installation projects begun after January 1, 2022 and finished by December 31, 2032 can qualify for a 30% tax credit.
-This credit amount will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
+After 2032, the credit percentage will see a slight decrease annually until the end of the program in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 State & Local Solar Incentives